• Home /

 Non-Warrantable Condominium: A Real World Example

 Imagine a first-time home buyer who wants to buy a condo in a 100-unit complex.
 The building is well-maintained, and the unit is listed at a fair price on the local MLS.
-The buyer goes to get a mortgage pre-approval from a lender and learns a few things.
+The buyer seeks a mortgage pre-approval from a lender and learns a few important details.

-First, the original developer withheld thirty units to keep as rentals when they initially sold the building.
-This raises a red flag for mortgage companies because the developer owns 30 percent of the units.
+First, the original developer retained ownership of thirty units to rent out when the building was first sold.
+This concerns mortgage companies because the developer owns 30 percent of the units.

-Next, the buyer finds out that twenty-five other condo owners rent their units, too, which raises the building’s renter concentration to 55 percent, which is above the condo warrantability limit.
+Next, the buyer finds out that twenty-five other condo owners also rent their units, raising the building’s renter concentration to 55 percent—well above the limit for condo warrantability.

-Then, they discover that many owners in the building are late on their monthly assessments.
+Then, they discover several unit owners in the building are late on their monthly assessments.

-The lender tells the buyer that conventional and FHA loan mortgage guidelines preclude them from financing in the building.
-The lender offers a portfolio loan instead, with similar mortgage rates and a larger down payment requirement.
+The lender informs the buyer that conventional and FHA loan guidelines prevent them from obtaining financing for a unit in the building.
+Instead, the lender offers a portfolio loan, which comes with similar mortgage rates but a larger down payment requirement.

 Common Questions About Non-Warrantable Condominium